We will however be closed from May 31st – 6th June for essential electrical work.

 Planning your visit:

-Fife Family History Society – Located at Cupar library in the Local Studies area.
+Fife Family History Society – Located at Cupar library in the Local Studies area, but not open at present.